SaltyGoo/saltygoo.github.io/class/sp_wailer.md

 <details markdown="1">
 <summary>2. <ins>You are haunted!</ins></summary>
 Each night, between midnight and dawn, you are visited by a ghostly apparition.
 Roll a D6, you can reroll if you have a ouija board : **1.** Just your imagination, **2.** Your dead spouse, eager to chat.
 It knows a lot about people who died here, **3.** Your dead spouse, protecting you.
 You can use each of the ghost’s [ethereal attacks](/monsters/ghost) once, **4.** Your [dead spouse](/monsters/ghost), enraged and hostile, **5.** Your child — *how is that possible!?
-You left them safe with family is it real?*.
-Acts as a temporary immaterial follower, **6.** Death Itself.
+You left them safe with family!
+Is it real?* Acts as a temporary immaterial follower, **6.** Death Itself.
 It comes to wager HP in a game of blackjack.
 Permanently gain or lose them.
 </details>

 ## Death's Companion